-Journey time: 20 minutes (allow more time for possible snow/bus delays).
+Travel time: 20 minutes (allow more time for possible delays such as lift lines).

 When does the Nozawa Onsen Ski Resort open?
 Is there Night skiing?

 The ski resort opens in December.
 The majority of ski lifts are usually operating by mid December.
 As with all ski resorts in the world, the opening date is snow dependant.
-Luckily, Nozawa Onsen is located in one of the snowiest regions in the world.
 Ski resort hours: 8.30am - 4.30pm.
 Night ski is available on Saturdays only.
-There is one slope available.
-The chairlift runs until 8pm.
+There is one green slope open, the chairlift runs until 8pm.

 Can you provide some information about the ski resort?

-There are 36 ski slopes and courses plus the snow park.
+There are 36 ski slopes/courses plus the snow park.